 Pooled +interventions GM linear GM linear +interventions GM linear GM Non linear

 LGDP coef -0.28 0.45 0.63 0.61 14.2

 std. err.
 0.062 0.25 0.23 0.16 8.8

 z -4.53 1.81 2.72 3.82 1.62

-t coef -0.024 -0.008 -0 .023 0.11 -0.002
+t coef -0.024 -0.008 -0.023 0.11 -0.002

 std. err.
-0.0014 0 .008 0.008 0.14 0.014
+0.0014 0.008 0.008 0.14 0.014

 z -16.2 -1 -2.75 0.74 -0.16

-t 2 coef -0 .0005
+t 2 coef -0.0005

 std. err.
 0.00028

 z -1.64

 LGDP 2 coef -0.68

 std. err.
 0.46

 Z -1.48

 RMSE(sigma) 0.239 0.107 0.080 0.097 0.120

-Table 10.
+Table 7.
 Pooled and Group mean estimates of the coefficients of the regressions according to trends' forms and linear and non linear relationships.

-The pooled estimate with fixed effects provides a negative value of -0.28 in total disagreement with the positive estimates of mean-group models which are much better fitted according to the RMSE.
-In case of an heterogeneous elasticity (linear effect), the basic model with a linear trend and no interventions leads to a lower estimate of the average elasticity 0.45 with a higher standard deviation.
+The model estimation results are summarized in Table 7.
+The pooled estimate with fixed effects provides a negative value of -0.28 in total disagreement with the positive estimates of mean-group models, which are much better fitted according to the RMSE.
+In case of a heterogeneous elasticity (linear effect), the basic model with a linear trend and no interventions leads to a lower estimate of the average elasticity 0.45 with a higher standard deviation.
 The model with a linear trend plus intervention and the model with a parabolic trend give an identical estimate of elasticity equal to 0.6.
-Both models help to capture the different patterns of evolution of the number of fatalities over time as seen on Figure 5.
 The main incidence of interventions is to correct the estimation of negative elasticities for some countries into positive ones that take into account the special structure of the evolution of risk in those countries.
 The model with a non linear effect in the form of a Kuznets curve has to be rejected as the mean group coefficient of the square term is not significant.

-The heterogeneity of the elasticity between countries from the best model fit (linear + interventions) can be explored in Figure 7.
+The heterogeneity of the elasticity between countries from the best model fit (linear + interventions) can be explored in Figure 5.
 A great majority of the elasticities are positive.
-The elasticity is significant for 12 countries with positive values: BE, DK, FR, IE, IT, LT, NL, NO, PT, RO, SE, UK.
-For the 18 remaining countries, the elasticity is not significant from zero.
+The elasticities are negative for countries having the number of fatalities integrated of order 0, with the exception of CZ for an unknown reason.
+The elasticity is significant for 10 countries with positive values: CY, DK, IE, IT, LT, NL, NO, PT, RO, SE.
+For the 20 remaining countries, the elasticity is not significant from zero.
 The sensibility of the number of fatalities to the variations of GDP is rather different according to countries.
-It means that the predictions have to be based on individual regressions rather than using the mean group estimate of the elasticity.
+It depends on the nature of the time series of the number of fatalities.
+In case of a stationary number of fatalities with a deterministic trend, there is no possibility to have a long-term relationship with the GDP, which is I(1) by construction (as it was deflated by the consumer price index).

-Figure 7.
+Figure 5.
 Individual elasticities' estimates versus the t statistics of the estimates for the model with a linear trend and interventions.